 Presentation Skills Demonstration

 Candidates must successfully demonstrate their ability to present on a spirits-related topic, selected from the approved list of themes, in front of a live audience.
 Candidates must pass all written and tasting portions of the exam prior to giving this presentation.
-The presentation may be scheduled in conjunction with the Society's annual conference or, alternately, the candidate may choose to submit a video recording of his or her presentation.
+The presentation may be scheduled in conjunction with the Society’s annual conference or, alternately, the candidate may choose to submit a video recording of their presentation.
 For more information on the Presentation Skills Demonstration Requirement, click here.
 For the current list of approved presentation themes, click here.
 For a copy of the current presentation skills rubric, click here.
 Candidates must score a minimum of 65 out of 100 points to successfully pass the Presentation component.
 For the required format of the Presentation Skills Demonstration Outline, click here.